GameModsBR/PowerAE2CCBridge/README.md

-# AE2CC Bridge
+# PowerAE2CC Bridge

-AE2CC Bridge adds a simple peripheral block that may be used to access an [Applied Energistics 2](https://github.com/AppliedEnergistics/Applied-Energistics-2)
+PowerAE2CC Bridge is a fork of [AE2CC Bridge](https://github.com/TheMrMilchmann/AE2CCBridge) that adds a simple peripheral block that may be used to access an [Applied Energistics 2](https://github.com/AppliedEnergistics/Applied-Energistics-2)
-ME system from [ComputerCraft](https://github.com/cc-tweaked/cc-restitched) computers.
+ME system from [ComputerCraft](https://github.com/cc-tweaked/CC-Tweaked) computers.

-Keep in mind that this mod is slightly unbalanced by design as the peripheral access to the ME system allows you to circumvent some channel limitations at practically no energy cost.

 > **Note**: Currently, the peripheral only exposes a fairly small API.
 If you
 > find that functionality you need is missing, please file a feature request in
 > our issue tracker.

+## Block

+The bridge block will use when connected to an Applied system 5 AE/t of power as well as consume a channel.

 ## Peripheral API (Functions)